StorSimple 8000 series: a hybrid cloud storage solution

 - Review system settings and identify possible problems.

-You can use the StorSimple Device Manager service to perform all administration tasks except those that require system down time, such as initial setup and installation of updates.
+You can use the StorSimple Device Manager service to perform all administration tasks except tasks that require system down time, such as initial setup and installation of updates.

 For more information, go to Use the StorSimple Device Manager service to administer your StorSimple device.